Administrative detention: Israel

-Persons held in administrative detention must be brought before a military judge within eight days – either of the original detention order or of its extension.
+Persons held in administrative detention must be brought before a military judge within eight days – either of the original detention order or of its extension, a requirement established by the Supreme Court in 2003 in a case brought by the Association for Civil Rights in Israel (ACRI) together with B'Tselem, Adalah, and other Israeli human rights organizations against the IDF's earlier practice of holding detainees without judicial review for up to eighteen days.
 The judge may uphold the order, reject it, or shorten the period of detention stipulated in it.
 Both the detainee and the military commander may appeal this decision to the Military Court of Appeals, and thereafter, to the High Court of Justice.

 Within the West Bank and Gaza Strip, any Israeli district army commander can issue an administrative detention order, and the order can be appealed at the Israeli district military court, or, if denied there, at the Supreme Court.
 Here too, an administrative detention order is valid for at most six months, but can be renewed by the appropriate authority.
 Israel refers its use of administrative detention in the occupied territories to Article 78 of the Fourth Geneva Convention 1949, which states that "If the Occupying Power considers it necessary, for imperative reasons of security, to take safety measures concerning protected persons, it may, at the most, subject them to assigned residence or to internment."

 In the early days of the occupation, administrative detention was used in the Gaza Strip to detain youths who were unemployed and not engaged in study, even if there was no suspicion against them.
 In 1971, they were sent to a remote internment camp in the Sinai Desert and told they could be released if they found work in the West Bank.